Song requests, music through your Twitch chat bot

 - Moobot editors

-Accepting song requests only from viewers who have watched for a minimum amount of time
+Accepting Song Requests only from viewers who have watched for a minimum amount of time

-Activate the «Only accept requests from users who have watched a minimum amount of time»
+Simply activate the «Only accept requests from users who have watched a minimum amount of time»

 input.

-Setting how many song requests a user can queue up
+Setting how many Song Requests a user can queue up

-To allow each of your viewers to have a fair chance to get their request in, adjust the amount of songs which a single viewer can queue up at one time.
+To allow each of your viewers to have a fair chance to submit their requests, adjust the «Max requests in the queue per user»

-Filtering song requests based on category and stats
+Filtering Song Requests based on category and stats

 input.

-Setting the maximum duration of a song request
+Setting the maximum duration of a Song Request

-input in the filtering menu.
+section in the settings menu.

-Blacklisting certain words in song request titles
+Blacklisting certain words in Song Request titles

-input in the filtering menu.
+section in the settings menu.

 Exempting certain viewers from the filtering

-You can exempt certain user groups from all your song request filtering by selecting the group in the «Exempt these user groups from any of the filtering»
+You can exempt certain user groups from all your Song Request filtering by selecting the group in the «Exempt these user groups from any of the filtering»

-input in the filtering menu.
+section in the settings menu.

 Song request blacklisting

-To avoid such unwanted songs you can use the blacklists for Twitch users, songs, and YouTube channels.
+Sometimes you don't want certain songs to play on your stream.
+To avoid such unwanted songs, you can use Moobot's blacklists for Twitch users, songs, and YouTube channels.

-Blacklisting song requests from certain Twitch viewers
+Blacklisting Song Requests from certain Twitch viewers

 «Features»

-menu from the main menu, then open the«Special features»
+menu from the main menu, then open the«Special Features»

 menu from there. - While in the

-«Special features»
+«Special Features»

-menu, find the«Song requests»
+menu, find the«Song Requests»

 feature and use the«Settings»